zabbix/zabbix/templates/db/mysql_agent/README.md

 1. Install Zabbix agent and MySQL client.
 If necessary, add the path to the `mysql` and `mysqladmin` utilities to the global environment variable PATH.
 2. Copy `template_db_mysql.conf` into the folder with Zabbix agent configuration (`/etc/zabbix/zabbix_agentd.d/` by default).
 Don't forget to restart Zabbix agent.

+*NOTE.* If you use this template with MariaDB 10.6.1 and higher, it's necessary to add `--protocol` parameter to `mysql` and `mysqladmin` commands in `template_db_mysql.conf` (https://mariadb.com/kb/en/mysql-command-line-client/#how-to-specify-which-protocol-to-use-when-connecting-to-the-mysqld-server).

 3. Create a MySQL user for monitoring (`<password>` at your discretion):

 ```text